SirWellington/CSS-Challenge/README.md

 This is the Cloud Kitchens submission challenge.
 It was completed using Kotlin, and will run fine on any recent JVM.

-### Technologies Used
-1. Kotlin
-2. Maven
-3. JDK
-4. Alchemy Libraries

-### Top Challenges

-+ The calculation of an order's value over time proved really tricky, because it depends on how long an order sits in its proper shelf vs the overflow shelf.

-+ Overall this was a really challenging problem.
-  There are many complexities to this system that one would just not expect.

-+ Synchronizing the shelves across multiple threads.
-  Between the Kitchen adding orders and Drivers who come to pick them up, there were many opportunities for race conditions.

 ---------------------------------------------------------------------------------------------------------

 ## Getting Started